elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 * Past the domain name into your web browser.
 <img src="Documents/Images/userinformation.png" width="600" height="400">

-Our website distribution over cloudfront is successful!
+Our website distribution over cloudfront was successful!

 # Step 3: Build the brains of your Application using serverless functions with Lambda